 In the current coronavirus climate, many are unsure about whether to invest in overseas property and when a sense of normality will return to the international property market.

 Technically, it is still possible to purchase property abroad and in the UK, assuming that the relevant bodies are open for business.
-However, the process has become more difficult due to lockdown restrictions and business closure.
+However, the process has become more difficult due to lockdown restrictions and business closures.

 Aside from concerns around making a property investment, reports are revealing that banks in the most popular investment destinations are refusing to offer payment holidays to overseas owners.
-Instead, they are choosing to help nationals first as many banks have stated second-home buyers and investment properties aren’t eligible for payment holidays.
+Instead, they are choosing to help nationals first as many banks have stated second-home buyers and investment properties aren’t eligible for repayment payment holidays.

 Foreign exchange market volatility is also causing concern around investing in overseas property as the value of money has become more prone to day-to-day currency fluctuation.

 Once the coronavirus crisis has passed and normality returns, anxiety and fears surrounding economies will ease but buying an overseas property during the pandemic has also created avenues of opportunity.

 Though the landscape of the global property market has altered, there are few key factors to consider that may aid your overseas property purchase or mortgage repayments during this climate.

 Central banks have lowered interest rates to support their relative economies through the coronavirus crisis and, as a result, mortgage cost repayments have also reduced worldwide.

 The Bank of England (BoE) has cut interest rates down to 0.1%, the US Federal Reserve (Fed) has slashed rates to 0.25%, and the European Central Bank (ECB) is operating on interest rates between the -0.5% and 0.0% margin.

 Although mortgage lenders are asking buyers to make a larger initial deposit if you have the capital available, slashed interest rates present an advantageous opportunity to secure a valuable deal on your overseas property transaction.